KDudek1104/Star-System-Explorer/README.md

   - Enjoy a user-friendly and responsive interface for easy navigation.
   - Accessible on various devices.

-### 5. User Authentication and Authorization

-Implement a robust user authentication and authorization system to enhance the security and personalize user experiences within the Star System Explorer application.
-Users should be able to register, log in, and log out.
-Additionally, different levels of access permissions should be established to control user interactions, ensuring that only authorized users can perform specific actions, such as adding, modifying, or deleting star system data.

-#### Key Points:
-- **User Registration:** Allow users to create accounts by providing necessary details like username, email, and password.
-- **User Login/Logout:** Enable users to log in securely with their credentials and log out when they are done using the application.
-- **Access Control:** Implement role-based access control to distinguish between regular users and administrators.
-Define specific permissions for each role.
-- **Profile Management:** Provide users with the ability to manage their profiles, including updating personal information and changing passwords.
-- **Secure Password Handling:** Implement secure password storage using hashing techniques to protect user account information.

-By incorporating user authentication and authorization, you enhance the overall security of the application and tailor the user experience based on individual user roles and permissions.

 ## Getting Started

 These instructions will help you set up the project on your local machine for development and testing purposes.